see-why/OOP-School-Library/README.md

-# MorseCode
+# OOP-School-Library
-A program in Ruby that decrypts Morse Code into plain English.
+A command line school library app.

 ## Built With